librenms/librenms/doc/Installation/Installation-(RHEL-CentOS).md

 Install necessary extra software and let it start on system boot.

     yum install nginx php-fpm
-    chkconfig --levels 235 nginx on
+    chkconfig nginx on
-    chkconfig --levels 235 php-fpm on
+    chkconfig php-fpm on

 Modify permissions and configuration for `php-fpm` to use nginx credentials.